mlange-42/modo/docs/docs/src/guide/features/doctests.md

 ```
 ````

-Multiple code blocks with the same name are concatenated.
+Multiple code blocks with the same identifier are concatenated.

 ## Hidden blocks

-Individual blocks can be hidden with an attribute `hide=true`:
+Individual blocks can be hidden with `hide=true`:

 ````{class="no-wrap"}
 ```mojo {doctest="mytest" hide=true}